Pump Street – Pisa Co-Operative, Haiti 63% Milk

 This 63% dark milk chocolate is zingy and rich.
 During the melt, the chocolate bursts of rich lemon curd and buttercream icing amongst a bold chocolate and caramel flavour.
 This bar is not too sweet, but with Pump Street’s signature creamy texture, this bar is ever so indulgent.

-Weight 70 g Type of Chocolate Bean Origin Maker Maker Country Cocoa Content Cocoa Percentage Ingredients Dietary Information
+Weight 70 g Type of Chocolate Bean Origin Maker Country Cocoa Content Cocoa Percentage Ingredients Dietary Information

 There are no reviews yet.